theQRL/zond-package/README.md

 # Whether the environment should be persistent; this is WIP and is slowly being rolled out accross services
 # Note this requires Kurtosis greater than 0.85.49 to work
-# Note Erigon, Besu, Teku persistence is not currently supported with docker.
 # Defaults to false
 persistent: false